-1 The annual remuneration of Non executive directors has, since 16 May 2013, included an equity component.
+1 The annual remuneration of non-executive directors has, since 16 May 2013, included an equity component.
 Issuing of the shares is subject to shareholder approval at the company's AGM.
 Issue of all of the shares to which directors have become entitled since 16 May 2013 remain subject to shareholder approval, and hence the holding quantities above do not include such amounts.
 However, as it is reasonably expected that such approval will occur, the value of the shares has been expensed annually and reflected in a corresponding increase in reserves.
-Shares due to directors will be issued in calendar year 2017.
+It is expected that shares due to directors will be issued at the next Annual General Meeting.